Murphy's Romance: Production

 When Ritt gave the Max Schott story to Harriet Frank Jr. and Irving Ravetch, the same married screenplay team that worked on Hud (1963) with Ritt and Paul Newman, they wanted Newman to be in Murphy's Romance.
 Field had worked successfully with Newman in 1981's Absence of Malice, but Newman declined the project, and Garner was the only other actor that Ritt and Field had asked.

 Part of the deal from the studio, which at that time was owned by The Coca-Cola Company, included an eight-line sequence of Field and Garner saying the word "Coke", and having Coke products and signs appear prominently in the film.

 On the A&E television program Biography of Garner, "James Garner: Hollywood Maverick", Field reported that her on-screen kiss with Garner was the best cinematic kiss she had experienced.

 Filming took place on location in Florence, Arizona, and the town's preserved Main Street appears throughout the movie.

 The film was scheduled for general release during the weekend for 1985 Christmas Day, but Columbia moved it to the weekends of January 17 and January 31, 1986, to avoid competing with the holiday lineup of films.
 It did a limited, selected, release for the film on December 25, 1985, so that it would qualify for that year's Academy Awards.

 The screenplay is very different from the Max Schott novella.
 In the Schott story, Murphy and Emma stay just platonic friends.
 Murphy marries someone else, and then tries to find Emma a suitable husband.

 The film was one of the final titles to be released on the now defunct CED Videodisc format in 1986.

 Reception

 Reviews were generally favorable.
 Film critic Roger Ebert gave the film 3 stars (out of 4), stating "Much depends on exactly what Emma and Murphy say to each other, and how they say it, and what they don't say.
 The movie gets it all right."
 The film holds a rating of 74% on review-aggregation website Rotten Tomatoes, based on 27 reviews.

 Awards and honors

 Murphy's Romance received Academy Award nominations for Best Actor in a Leading Role (James Garner) and for Best Cinematography (William A. Fraker).

-In 2002, the film was nominated by the American Film Institute for

-AFI's 100 Years...100 Passions.